Nursing Negligence Attorneys in Baltimore and Washington DC

 Both doctors and patients rely on nurses to competently administer care.
 Nurses are responsible for much of the work of caring for patients, acting as the first line of defense against sickness, injury, and death.
 Nursing negligence is a major problem that can result in unnecessary suffering or worse for patients.

-The Maryland medical malpractice law firm of Schochor and Staton, P.A. is a powerful advocate for victims of nursing negligence.
+The Maryland medical malpractice law firm of Schochor, Staton, Goldberg and Cardea, P.A. is a powerful advocate for victims of nursing negligence.
 With offices in Maryland and Washington D.C., our firm resources include a team of full-time medical investigators and medical professionals throughout the United States.
 If you or a loved one was the victim of nursing negligence, learn your rights during a free case review.

 What is Nursing Negligence?